 I’m the first to admit, I’m not your typical cruiser.
 Beach-hopping is relaxing yes, but resorts rarely get you out of your comfort zone and the “all-inclusives” are designed to make you feel like you never left home.
-Typical cruises give you little insight into local life.
+Typical cruises and resort life give you little insight into local living.

-Fathom, I discovered, is not your typical cruise experience.
-I was invited to experience the new line by Carnival, which seems to be disrupting the traditional model of cruising and pioneering a new category of travel in the Caribbean.
-The journey is 3 days at sea/4 days on the ground, and aims to be a vehicle to something deeper that goes beyond the fancy resorts.
+Fathom, I discovered, is not your typical Caribbean cruise.
+It’s an alternative cruise by Carnival, disrupting the “traditional” model of cruising with a new category of volunteer cruise vacations in the Caribbean.
+The journey is 3 days at sea/4 days on the ground, and a chance to volunteer in the Dominican Republic.

-The concept behind Fathom is based on social impact travel, getting off the resort, engaging with communities, and making positive change in small but meaningful (and lasting) ways.
+The concept behind Fathom is based on social impact travel, getting off the resort, engaging with communities, and making positive change in small yet meaningful (and lasting) ways.

 What is Impact Travel?

 Impact Travel is about having a direct and enduring social footprint on the communities we visit.
 Fathom does this through impact travel activities – community-building and needs-based projects near Puerto Plata, Dominican Republic with a focus on creating an impact in three areas: Economic Development, Environmental and Social/Educational.
 There are about 8 projects you can choose from.
 I had the opportunity to get involved in four – which was the most I could fit in the time that I had.